wp-plugins/antispam-for-all-fields/readme.txt

 Plugin to reject spam.
 Port from same author from http://www.phpbbantispam.com <br>
 Actually visits the URL from commenter to spider for spamwords. <br>
+Also checks using StopForumSpam.com API <br>
+Compatible with many other anti spam plugins such as Akismet <br>
 Plugin does a lot more such as (this list does not cover all antispam functions present):<br>
 * Count for number of web-URI's in comment<br>
 * Count on email, IP, URI compared with allready spammed comments<br>